thijmen38/Earthy-Group2/docs/design.md

 ![results](img/6x6domestructuralanalysis.jpg)
 *Fig: Results showing the structural behavior of square dome and supporting wall*
 <div style="text-align: justify">
-In case of the roof, it was observed that peak tensile stresses were developed at the corners of the wall as the meshes generated a defined ridge line from the top to the corners of the roof.
+In case of the roof, it was observed that peak tensile stresses were developed at the corners of the wall as the meshes generated a defined ridgeline from the top to the corners of the roof.
 Hence proving the conventional way of distributing the loads uniformly to the corners of the wall.
 These tensile stresses were within the limit states, hence the structure was considered safe.
-The FEA showed that with shell thickness of 450 mm, the structure was safe.
-Due to the presence of first floor, the high tensile and compressive forces were developed on the roof surface.
+The FEA showed that with a shell thickness of 450 mm, the structure was safe.
+Due to the presence of the first floor, high tensile and compressive forces were developed on the roof surface.
 This required a thicker roof and wall in order to bring down the loads within the limit states.
 The maximum deflection observed was 6.6 mm (6000/400 = 15) which was also safe for the given load conditions.

-In case of the wall, maximum tensile stresses were observed at the corners and at the key stone of the arched opening.
-This proves that the arch distributes the loads from the corners to the key stone and transferring the loads towards the ground.
+In case of the wall, maximum tensile stresses were observed at the corners and at the keystone of the arched opening.
+This proves that the arch distributes the loads from the corners to the keystone and transferring the loads towards the ground.
 These tensile stresses were within the limit states, hence the structure was considered safe.
-The FEA showed that with wall thickness of 600 mm, the structure was safe.
+The FEA showed that with a wall thickness of 600 mm, the structure was safe.
 The maximum deflection observed was 3.2 mm (6000/400 = 15) which was also safe for the given load conditions.
 </div>

 <ins>*Verification*</ins>